 2. NOrrebro District

-Nørrebro is one of those hipster, upcoming districts every city has.
+Nørrebro is one of that hipster, upcoming districts every city has.
 With over 55 nationalities living there, it’s one of the most diverse neighbourhoods in the city.
 This multi-cultural region reveals a side of Copenhagen's personality you probably will not discover in any other area.
 And nowhere is this more on show than at Superkilen – an urban artsy space with a skatepark.
-The space is devided into three squares that represent equality and peace between at the nations that live there.
+The space is divided into three squares that represent equality and peace between the nations that live there.
 All three squares are worth taking a snap at.

 Best time for pics: I would say you can come at any time of the day.
 We went in the afternoon on a weekday and could get amazing shots.